What are Domer Dollars?

 Deposits can be made electronically with a credit or debit card (minimum $5.00) by clicking on the link above, or in person at the Campus Card Office (423 Grace Hall).

-University Departments may add Domer Dollars by FOAPAL by contacting the Campus Card Office with the ndID of the person(s) receiving them.
+University Departments may add Domer Dollars by FOAPAL by using this link to submit a request.
 Please note that such deposits may be considered a taxable benefit according to IRS Regulations and are submitted to the University's Tax Office for review and reporting.
 Domer Dollars cannot be charged to a Research and/or Restricted Account.
 TravelND Cards, ProCards, and Meeting Cards cannot be used to purchase Domer Dollars.

 How are Domer Dollars different from Flex Points?